FiazTechnologies/.github/profile/README.md

 ## Contributing 🙌

 We welcome contributions from the community!
-To contribute to Fiaz, please follow these guidelines:
+To contribute to our open-source projects, please follow these guidelines:

 ### How to Contribute